 API Access – An API (Application Programming Interface) is essential for most OTT businesses.
-That’s because it facilitates programmatic interactions with your video platform.
-You can easily integrate existing workflows, build custom web or mobile apps, and more.
-An API is the ultimate power-user tool and saves companies a great deal of development time, effort, and money.
+APIs facilitate programmatic interactions with your video platform.
+Broadcasters can easily integrate existing workflows, build custom web or mobile apps, and more.
+An API is the ultimate power-user tool.
+It saves companies a great deal of development time, effort, and money.

 Monetization Tools – Most OTT businesses are monetizing through subscriptions or a pay-per-view model.
 Some choose advertising.
 At Dacast you can now integrate pre-roll ads directly from your Dacast account.

-Whatever your monetization method, look for a video hosting service that supports that.
+Whatever your monetization method, look for video hosting solutions that supports that method.

 Flexible Security Options – Privacy and security are major concerns for OTT businesses.
 Online piracy costs the U.S. economy more than $20 billion per year.
-Secure online video platforms should offer a wide range of flexible tools for restricting access to content.
+A secure online video platform should offer a wide range of flexible tools for restricting access to content.

 Bandwidth – Depending on the volume you stream at, bandwidth can get expensive for OTT businesses.
-Look for a platform that provides plenty of bandwidth at a good price.
+Look for a platform that provides plenty of bandwidth with affordable pricing plans.

 Cost-Competitive – Video streaming solutions come in a range of pricing levels.
 However, the more expensive platforms don’t always provide the best features.
-This is a highly competitive market and many more affordable options actually have better functionality than the highest-priced options.
-Price should definitely factor into your calculations, especially since OTT businesses can chew through bandwidth pretty fast.
+This is a highly competitive market!
+In fact, many more affordable options actually have better functionality than the highest-priced options.
+Price should definitely factor into your calculations.
+This is especially true given that OTT businesses can chew through bandwidth quickly.

 Comparing 5 video hosting solutions for OTT

-Now that we have a baseline understanding of key OTT needs.
+Now we have a baseline understanding of key OTT needs.
 With that in mind, let’s compare five top video hosting solutions for OTT businesses.

 B2C platforms (YouTube, Vimeo, Facebook)

-First, we’re going to look at a category of hosting services: free platforms like YouTube, Facebook, and Vimeo.
+First up in this comparison, we’ll cover free B2C (Business-to-consumer) platforms, like YouTube, Facebook, and Vimeo.
 These services have some good features, notably searchability (YouTube) and large audience size.

 However, these aren’t suitable for business users.
 That’s because they don’t support most of the features necessary for OTT users.
 The corporate branding of these services is also unprofessional, and advertising distracts from content.